Alina-Mingchi/TOPO_final/GSRPT_TOPO/README.md

 __guide_imgs__ could be either 3-dim or 4-dim, but with other dimension, you are going to see an error message.
 __source_imgs__ are mainly used to extract the low resolution size.
 __center-crop__ is one of the three options, the other two are __zero-pad__, and __mirror__.
-__GSRPT__ is the indication of GSRPT specific, since the placement of the channel is different from the other two models
+__GSRPT__ is the indication of GSRPT specific, since the placement of the channel is different from the other two models.